 “You’re breaking Sweet Jane’s heart.
 Can’t you slack off on the love thing?
 It’s hard on me.
 My instinct is to shut you down.
 Not because of you, but ‘cause it’s really hard for me to have those feelings.
 What we have is good, but leave it at that.”

 “But I miss you, man.”
 Sitting alone in the closet, my dick is as hard as a rock and I want to cry.

 “Listen, kid.
 I used to be a real fuck to you, then this year I totally let you into my shit-ass life.
 You’re over-reacting, but believe me, I do love you.
 As much as I can.
 We’ll just work on it.
 After I do that movie, I’ll fly down and visit.
 Just don’t tell your folks.
 It’s all too complicated.
 Okay, I said it, I love you, you little shit.”

 I sit there breathless.
 “Wow, you’re the greatest, Joey.”

 I hang up and the tears start to flow and flow.
-I’m so happy and sad and confused.
-I just stay in the closet for half an hour, so my folks won’t see me, messed up from thinking about it all.
+I am happy and sad and confused.
+I just stay in the closet for half an hour, so my folks won’t see me messed up from thinking about it all.

-Joey has his feelings under control; I sure don’t.
+Joey has his feelings under control; I sure do not.
 Sex is great, no doubt.
-But these mixed emotions make me feel old; there’s a downside to everything.
-People are coming up to me, willing to pay for it, but I don’t need that.
+But these mixed emotions make me feel old; there is a downside to everything.
+People are coming up to me, willing to pay for it, but I do not need that.
 The whole question of homosexuality is unimportant.
 Obviously I like guys as well as girls.
-I’m not ashamed to admit it, at least to those who care.
-I decide that my feelings for Joey are because he’s older.
+I am not ashamed to admit it, at least to those who care.
+I decide that my feelings for Joey are because he is older.
 I feel I can express them to him.
-He’s a hustler, which I accept, but I want him to accept me as I really am.
-He went further on the phone than I expected, but then it’s easier when you’re fifteen hundred miles away.
+He is a hustler, which I accept, but I want him to accept me as I really am.
+He went further on the phone than I expected, but then it’s easier when you are fifteen hundred miles away.